How might we clearly organize the content to provide direction to patrons and show the modern direction of the Austin Opera

-UX Designer, Amanda White, started with doing a competitive analysis of other performing arts organizations both local to Austin and in other cities in Texas to see what other organizations were doing well in comparison.
+We started with a competitive analysis of other performing arts organizations both local to Austin and in other cities in Texas to see what other organizations were doing well in comparison.
 Then, we completed a heuristic evaluation of the current website to discover areas for improvement.

-After learning about the demographic through interviews with screened users, Amanda tested our assumptions about the current website.
+After learning about the demographic through interviews with screened users, we tested our assumptions about the current website.
 Based on the feedback from the users, their opinions closely resemble ours.

-- Users desired a more compelling experience.
+- Users wanted a more compelling experience.
 Performing art patrons are fans because they liked to escape reality, they expected the website to have a similar effect.